Minuscule reverse plane partitions via quiver representations: Type

 We denote a representation $M$ as a labeling of the poset $\pos$, where the label at a vertex denotes how many copies of the corresponding indecomposable are in $M$.
 The representation $M$ in Figure~\ref{fig:HGexample} contains 4 copies of the indecomposable with dimension vector 11100 and 3 copies of the indecomposable with dimension vector 01100.

 The order we use to compute $\RSK$ is indicated in the subscripts on the AR quiver.
 The procedure is shown step by step in the 12 fillings in Figure~\ref{fig:HGexample}.
+Note that there are 15 stages involved in the procedure---one for each indecomposable module---but the first three do not change the resulting reverse plane partition and so are omitted from the figure.
 In future sections, it will be useful to realize the resulting reverse plane partition as a reverse plane partition for the Young diagram of shape $(3,3,3)$, as shown.

 Figure~\ref{fig:Pakexample} shows another example using a different orientation $Q$ and a representation that assigns the same multiplicities to the representations with the same dimension vectors as above.
 In this figure, we show how to carry out the algorithm by identifying the intermediate fillings with fillings of a Young diagram.
+There are again 15 stages involved in the procedure, but stages 1 through 4, 6, and 8 do not change the resulting reverse plane partition and so are omitted from the figure.

 A reader who is familiar with the known bijections between multisets of rim hooks of a Young diagram and reverse plane partitions of the same Young diagram can check that the example in Figure~\ref{fig:HGexample} agrees with the well-known Hillman--Grassl correspondence and the example in Figure~\ref{fig:Pakexample} agrees with a generalization of the RSK correspondence first described by Pak \cite{pak2001hook} and Berenstein--Kirillov \cite{kirillov1995groups} and later by Sulzgruber \cite{sulzgruberfull} and Hopkins \cite{hopkins2014rsk}.
 In fact, this is not a coincidence, and we make the correspondence precise in Sections~\ref{sec:HG} and ~\ref{sec:Pak}.